rajmayank/saveMeBug/readme.md

 NOTE: `$` in teh commad means any text.

 ## Usage
 With all our setup done, whenever you politely ask google for anything it would send a request to the API endpoint provided by webtask.io which would then send a message to slack or hipchat.
-All you need to do is sound shocked, worried and responsible at teh same time and rush back to fix the bug !!
+All you need to do is sound shocked, worried and responsible at the same time and rush back to fix the bug !!